 4.2.
-Case 1: horizontally layered porous media case (simple test case)
+Case 1: horizontally layered porous media case

 The first case for numerical illustration of the method proposed in this paper is a horizontally layered porous media case.
 This test case is dimensionless and for simplicity no gravity has been considered.
-This problem domain is consist of a rectangle of non-dimensional size $1 \times 0.2$ .
-The domain is divided into two identical areas with a permeability ratio of 4 (non-dimensional size) within the top half part and 1 (non-dimensional size) on the bottom half part.
-All the units in this paper are non-dimensional size.
-The outlet boundary has a dimensionless pressure of 0 (non-dimensional size), the whole domain is initially saturated with the non-wetting phase and the wetting phase at the irreducible saturation.
+This problem domain is consist of a rectangle of non-dimensional size 1×0.2 .
+The domain is divided into two identical areas with a permeability of 4 within the top half part and 1 on the bottom half part.
+The outlet boundary has a dimensionless pressure of 0, the whole domain is initially saturated with the non-wetting phase and the wetting phase at the irreducible saturation.
 The wetting phase is injected over the inlet boundary with a dimensionless velocity of 1.
 The viscosity ratio of the phases is 1.
-The Brooks-Corey model for the relative permeability, with an exponent of 2 and an end-point relative permeability ratio of 1, is considered for both phases.
+The Brooks-Corey model for the relative permeability, with an exponent of 2 and an end-point relative permeability of 1, is considered for both phases.
 The porosity is homogeneous and equal to 0.2.
 The immobile fraction of the wetting phase is set to 0.2 and 0.3 for the non-wetting phase.